 I used to use this shell script to generate thumbnail pages for my photos, but after I started using rdfpic, I switched to another shell script that gets the description from the RDF metadata.
 The latest incarnation uses XMP (a subset of RDF).

 I used to use plan to keep my appointments, but now I'm trying korganizer.
 I wrote a Perl program plan2vcs to convert from plan format to vCalendar (used by korganizer).
 (This is version 2.1.
 Version 1.0 had some bugs, which were fixed by Marcus Gottwald.)

 XML Schemas are rather hard to write and read, so I started writing a little utility "mnbftosch.pl" that allows you to define an XML-based format using a traditional context-free (EBNF) grammar.
 It is a Perl script that takes a grammar and generates the equivalent XML Schema.
 It is by no means ready yet, but it does occasionally write correct Schemas.
 Two related essays ("Context-free schemas" & "Meta-grammar") give some more background.
 (Example input & output.)

-rdjpgxmp, wrjpgxmp and xmptool: the former two are little C programs to extract and insert XMP data in JPEG (JFIF) files. xmp-scan finds XMP data in arbitrary files by scanning for the special text at the start and end of an XMP packet.
-And xmptool can query an XMP file for the value of a particular property (string-valued or URI-valued properties only for now) or can insert a property/value pair into an XMP file.
+rdjpgxmp, wrjpgxmp, xmp-scan and xmptool: the former two are little C programs to extract and insert XMP data in JPEG (JFIF) files. xmp-scan finds XMP data in arbitrary files by scanning for the special text at the start and end of an XMP packet.
+And xmptool can query an XMP file for the value of a particular property or can insert a property/value pair into an XMP file.
+(Inserting works for string-valued or URI-valued properties only for now.)

 jpegxmp: a Bash script